CrispStrobe/dartCSP/readme.md

 This library offers **three intuitive ways** to define constraints: **string expressions** for natural syntax, a high-level **Problem builder** for fast development, and a manual **CspProblem class** for direct control over the underlying structure.

-> **Note**: This project is a port and enhancement of the excellent [csp.js](https://github.com/PrajitR/jusCSP) by Prajit Ramachandran, adapted for Dart's strong typing, async capabilities, and object-oriented structure.
+> **Note**: This project is originally based on a port and enhancement of the excellent [csp.js](https://github.com/PrajitR/jusCSP) by Prajit Ramachandran, adapted for Dart's strong typing, async capabilities, and object-oriented structure.
 This also enables easy use with Flutter projects.

 ## What is a Constraint Satisfaction Problem?